fasrc/User_Codes/Languages/R/R_with_Spack/README.md

 ## Installing specific versions of R

-To install a specific version of r, simply add `@` and the version to the `spack install r` command:
+To install a specific version of r, add `@` and the version to the `spack install r` command.
+For example, to install version 3.5.0:

 ```bash
 # install R with spack